Skip to content

 Also, you can always paint over your journaling, and this can be therapeutic.

 If this doesn’t work, just hide your journal, like we did when we were 15.
-Oh, I remember the detective hunt of the right hiding place for my precious thoughts.
+Oh, I remember the detective hunt for the right hiding place for my precious thoughts.

-Do anything that’ll let you express freely in your journals.
+Do anything that’ll let you express yourself freely in your journals.

 If you feel your pages are all over the place and feel unfinished, try limiting yourself to only three colors.